 The Index was developed by a group of more than 50 civil society experts from EaP and EU countries.
 Many more contributed comments at various stages.
 The Eastern Partnership Index was initiated and launched in 2011 by the International Renaissance Foundation and Open Society Foundations.
 Since then, four editions of EaP Index have been published.
 The Eastern Partnership Civil Society Forum took over as leader of the project in 2014 and has subsequently produced the Index.

-The project is funded by Open Society Foundations, the International Renaissance Foundation, Ukraine (IRF), and the Ministry of Foreign Affairs of the Czech Republic.
+The project is funded by the European Union, Open Society Foundations, the International Renaissance Foundation, Ukraine (IRF), and the Ministry of Foreign Affairs of the Czech Republic.